Pooja (1975 film): Songs

-The lyrics were written by Dasaradhi.
 Some songs were sung by S. P. Balasubrahmanyam and Vani Jayaram.

 The song Enneno Janmala Bandham is known for its captivating lyrics.

 Three songs from the Kannada original were retained by Rajan–Nagendra in the Telugu version.
 The original song Endendu Ninnanu Marethu was retained in the Telugu version as Enneno Janmala Bandham.
 The original song Baadi Hoda Balliyinda was retained in the Telugu version as Malleteega Vaadipoga Marala Poolu Pooyuna.
 The original song Poojisalende Hoogala Thande was retained in the Telugu version as Poojalu Cheya Poolu Tecchanu.